mitshell/libmich/libmich/asn1/README_ASN1.md

 Here is another example with the RRC3G module, which uses PER unaligned.
 A Paging Control CHannel message (PCCH) gets decoded first and the corresponding value retrieved.
-Then the value corresponding to the first P-TMSI paged gets modified to a CS domain TMSI, and re-encoded:
+Then, the value corresponding to the first P-TMSI paged gets modified to a CS domain TMSI, and re-encoded:

 ```python